 Spread across thatched, single-storey buildings, the rooms steer away from the traditional Zanzibari-Arabic style that's commonplace on the island, towards fresh whites and soft blues that reflect the beach and ocean.
 Crisp linens, fantastically comfortable mattresses, ceiling fans and air conditioning make for satisfying sleeps, though the beds (kingsize or twin) could do with an extra row of pillows to aid lounging and reading.
 Each room has an enclosed shower and WC set either side of an open-plan basin area, and there’s compact though sufficient cupboard space.
 Sliding patio doors open onto a private terrace, with a table, chairs and a daybed screened by foliage.

-The 4 Superior Rooms are 10sq.m bigger than the Standard Rooms and feature a good-sized sofa which can be transformed into an extra bed on request.
+The 4 Premium Doubles are 10sq.m bigger than the Standard Rooms and feature a good-sized sofa which can be transformed into an extra bed on request; some have a private pool too.
 Other than that all rooms are largely equal, sharing the same layout and design, though it's worth noting that numbers 25-28 overlook a walkway rather than one of the sparkling blue pools.

 - Mosquito net